openstack/python-openstackclient/HACKING.rst

 Running Tests
 -------------

-Note: Oh boy, are we behing on writing tests.
+Note: Oh boy, are we behind on writing tests.
 But they are coming!

 The testing system is based on a combination of tox and testr.
 If you just want to run the whole suite, run `tox` and all will be fine.
 However, if